openedx/openedx-learning/docs/decisions/0017-generalized-containers.rst

 1. Core Structure and Purpose of Containers
 ===========================================

+This section defines the purpose and structure of containers, explaining how they are designed to hold various types of content through a parent-child setup.

 - A container is designed as a generalized capability to hold different types of content.
 - A container is a publishable content type that holds other content types through a parent-child relationship.
 - A container application will offer shared definitions for use by other container types.

 2. Container Types and Content Constraints
 ==========================================

+This section defines container types, content constraints, hierarchy, and extensibility.
+It introduces the main types of containers and outlines how content limitations and configurations are handled at the application level to support flexible content structures.

 - A container marks any PublishableEntity, such as sections, subsections, units, or any other custom content type, as a type that can hold other content.
 - Containers can be nested within other containers, allowing for complex content structures.